lxy878/sinatra_course_register_cms/README.md

 ## Installation
-    ### install bundle
+1. install bundle

 $ bundle install

-    ### install database
+2. install database

 $ rake db:migrate

 ## Usage

 $ shotgun

-    localhost:9393
+Enter: localhost:9393 on browsers

 Notice: Port may be different on some mechines.
 See shotgun description to find out the right port.

 ## Contributing